 Everyone is going crazy doing the most fun projects right now for Halloween.
-But, in my house I like to keep it simple.
-Gone are the days when I had the full house of kids and although it is one of several favorite holidays I’ve paired down my home décor for Halloween.
+But, in my house, I like to keep it simple.
+Gone are the days when I had the full house of kids.
+Although it is one of several favorite holidays we love I’ve paired down my home décor for Halloween.

 You can add these pumpkins to your mantel, porch, bookcase or home décor table-scape.
 This technique is good for any seasonal lettering.

-Honestly this is a very easy project.
+Honestly, this is a very easy project.
 The finished project will fit into any theme by changing the leaves and twine.
 You could even hot glue spiders or hang ghosts over where you set them.
 Now here’s how to make them.

 - Painters Tape

-- Stencils (Letter Stencils 2, 3, 4, 5 inch options) DecoArt Script Letter Stencil 6 “
+- Stencils (Letter Stencils 2, 3, 4, 5-inch options DecoArt Script Letter Stencil 6 “

 - Pencil with eraser

 - Metallic Luster Rose Gold Paint Or Acrylic Paint Or Glow In The Dark Paint

-- Angle Edge Paint Brush / *optional Small Stencil Paint Brush
+- Angle Edge Paint Brush /optional Small Stencil Paint Brush

 - Fall Leaves: Maple Leaves Pack